Future of hiking

 One of the recent changes to hiking has been the development of private hiking trails.
 In this instance trails and shelters are set up on private land and the experiences are managed as guided hikes or self supported hikes.
 The quality and experience may vary.

-A good example of this is the Uluru Lodge Walk which is set in the Iconic Ulura Kata Tjuṯa National Park in the Northern Territory and is set to open in 2025.
-This four day guided trail is on Indigenous land and in areas not currently accessible to the general public.
-This walk will provide a new and unique hiking opportunity for hikers who participate.
+A good example of this is the Uluṟu-Kata Tjuṯa Signature Walk which is set in the Iconic Uluru Kata Tjua National Park in the Northern Territory.
+This four day guided trail is on Indigenous land and in areas not accessible to the general public.
+This walk will provide a new and unique hiking opportunity for hikers who participate as well as provide a revenue stream and jobs for the local traditional owners.

 This type of trail is becoming more common and while being a paid experience, provides another option to help get people into hiking.